“Warm, engaging and enthralling speaker.” St Augustin’s High School

 Black Snow Falling explores cross-curricular themes for pupils age 11+.
 I offer:

 - Interactive ‘Story of the Book’.
 A visual presentation with two interspersed readings from Black Snow Falling followed by Q&A. I pitch my talk and slides according to the age and stage of the pupils, supporting their engagement.
 Themes can include: early science as heresy, 16th century dynamics, sexism and prejudice, subverting masculine and feminine archetypal journeys, #HeForShe, fighting the ‘monsters’ of today, fantasy, Jung and the shadow self / does evil exist?

 - Creative writing workshops inspired by the novel.

 These are supported by inspiring activity suggestions.
 Please get in touch to discuss what would work best for you.

 Edinburgh International Book Festival 2018 – Feisty Fantasy with Alice Broadway, Coping with Change with Melvin Burgess and Steven Camden, and an Imprisoned Writers reading.

 Golden Hare Books – Dramatised reading with actor Rupert Smith; Q&A.

 Interesting Times Book Tour – Waterstone’s Argyle Street, Glasgow & Blackwell’s Edinburgh November 2 & 3 2018.
 Features Tracey Mathias (Night of the Party) and Rowena House (The Goose Road) and L.J.
 MacWhirter (Black Snow Falling).
-Dates for Spring ’19 tour dates coming soon.
+Dates for Autumn ’19 tour in London coming soon.